projetmbc/for-writing/@prism/contrib/products/luadraw/README.md

 % !TEX TS-program = lualatex

 %%%
+% This file allows you to test a palette directly: when compiling
+% the document, a ''PROJECT-PALETTE.lua'' file is automatically
-% Test your palette here.
-Once you are satisfied with your work,
+% created.
+Once satisfied with the result, simply copy and paste
-% copy and paste the file ''PROJECT-PALETTE.lua'' into the
+% the ''PROJECT-PALETTE.lua'' file into the folder
-% ''contrib/palettes/luadraw/palettes'' folder, giving it a name
+% ''contrib/palettes/luadraw/palettes'', giving it a name in
-% in ''UpperCamelCase” format.
-This file only uses floats such
+% ''CamelCase'' format (this file uses only floating-point numbers
-% as to obtain portable palette definitions.
+% to ensure portable palette definitions).
 %
+%
 % caution::
 %     You can use any luadraw colors, but you can't change the
 %     variable name ''PALETTE'' needed to automate some tasks.
+%
 %
 % note::
 %     In the Lua palette file, the ''author'' field is optional.